Venomtron/Icarus-Mods/README.md

 - Removed negative stamina modifier from underground debuff

-- Gold yield 1 attachment changed to give all yield 2 buffs (gold, Cooper, Platinum)
+- Gold yield 1 attachment changed to give all yield 2 buffs (gold, Cooper, Platinum & Titanium)

-- incrased all of the Bolts damages
+- Incrased all of the Bolts damages

+- Standerd Larkwell Bolt now get 100 bolts instead of 25